-MOTHERS GROUP - The Chapel Hill TEACCH Center Mothers’ group was started in 1986 and is for mothers of children and young adolescents with autism.
+The Chapel Hill TEACCH Center Mothers’ group was started in 1986 and is for mothers of children and young adolescents with autism.
 The two main purposes of the group are support and information.
 The format is informal with each meeting focused on a specific topic (e.g., behavior problems, siblings).
 Although the group has a facilitator, the mothers are encouraged to take the lead in talking about whatever aspects of the topic are relevant for them.
-The group meets monthly at the Center from 10:00 AM to 11:30 PM from September through June, and is open to mothers who have had prior contact with the center. contact Catherine Jones via email for more information about the schedule.
+The group meets monthly at the Center from 10:00 AM to 11:30 AM from September through June.
+Attendees must be a parent/guardian of a current TEACCH client.
+Contact Catherine Jones via email or 919-966-5156 for more information about the schedule.

-PARENT DISCUSSION GROUP - Problem solving around challenging behaviors Led by Dr. Lee Marcus, former Clinical Director of Chapel Hill TEACCH.
+Problem solving around challenging behaviors Led by Dr. Lee Marcus, former Clinical Director of Chapel Hill TEACCH.
 Dr. Marcus, a distinguished professional in the field of autism will lead a discussion centered on applying structured teaching to preempt and reduce challenging behaviors at home and in the community.
 Parents are encouraged to share workable solutions addressing a variety of challenging behaviors they encounter on a daily basis.
-The meetings are now once a month, alternating months of Thursday morning meetings 10:00am – 11:30am and Tuesday evening meetings 6:30pm – 8:00pm in the ground floor conference room at the Chapel Hill TEACCH Center located in the UNC Autism Building.
+The meetings are now once a month, alternating months of Thursday morning meetings 10:00am – 11:30am and Tuesday evening meetings 6:30pm – 8:00pm.
 Due to the popularity of this working discussion group we ask that you please register in advance by contacting Ruth Thomson at 919-966-4699.
 We regret that we are not able to provide childcare for these meetings; however, there is no charge for your attendance.
 Please Note: Attendees must be the parent of a current TEACCH client.